 Our Education portfolio is aligned with the United Nations social development goal to ensure that all girls and boys can access free, equitable and quality primary and secondary education.

 Through a partnership with Jamaica’s Early Childhood Commission, we have renovated six early childhood institutions.
 This was done with the aim of getting each institution certified with the Government – ensuring that each meets the Government’s health and safety standards – making each eligible for Government funding.

 In addition to our work in early childhood, we’ve renovated 13 science labs and donated 42 mobile science labs for high schools.
-This drive to promote STEM education (Science, Technology, Engineering, and Mathematics) is inspired by the Government of Jamaica’s Vision 2030 to have secondary students graduate with a vocational skill and proficiency in English Language, a foreign language, Mathematics, a science subject and Information Technology.
+This drive to promote STEAM education (Science, Technology, Engineering, Arts, and Mathematics) is inspired by the Government of Jamaica’s Vision 2030 to have secondary students graduate with a vocational skill and proficiency in English Language, a foreign language, Mathematics, a science subject and Information Technology.